Toxblh/MTMR/README.md

 ## Additional parameters:

-- `width` allow to restrict how much room a particular button will take
+- `width` restrict how much room a particular button will take
 ```json
   "width": 34
 ```